Contents

 Too Much Light.

 With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you infrequently clean your windows, you’ll require to clean the skylight regularly.
-Plus, installing the roof is the only method to clean up the outside of a skylight.
+If you infrequently clean your windows, you’ll require to clean up the skylight more often.
+Plus, installing the roof is the only method to clean the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the cost.
-If your roof opening does not fit one of the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard option on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit one of the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard choice on this list.

 Size (Width by Height) Cost.